MARKTHERENCE/Amplex-MK-Presets/README.md

 - ***Power*** adds more compression to the preamp, similar to the Sagging knob found in TPA-1
 - The ***Freq*** knobs below ***Low*** and ***Presence*** allow you to adjust the frequencies that both knobs would affect.
 They're set to 85Hz and 1kHz, respectively.
 - ***Bias*** functions the same as the one found in TPA-1.
 Setting the knob to 0 provides the hottest signal, and higher values will provide colder and lower output.
 - ***Asym*** affects the dynamic behavior of the power amp.
-Setting to 0 will result in a solid state-like power amp sound, while cranking it to full will result in a more non-linear similar to standard tube amps.
+Setting to 0 will result in a solid state-like power amp sound, while cranking it to full will result in a more non-linear sound similar to standard tube amps.

 # List of Amp Models
 - 1950's Gibson Gibonette